YanaiEliyahu/AdasOptimizer/README.md

 ## How ADAS works

 For each layer in the network:
-1. step size per input neuron (called input step sizes), default is `0.1 / input-nodes-count`.
+1. Step size per input neuron (called input step sizes), default is `0.1 / input-nodes-count`.
-2. running averages (default decay value is `.99999`) of weights updates (of the layer).
+2. Running averages (default decay value is `.99999`) of weights updates (of the layer).
-3. input offsets (default decay value is `.99999`), is a running averages of the input.
+3. Input offsets (default decay value is `.99999`), is a running averages of the input.
-4. running averages (default decay value is `.9999`) of input step sizes updates.
+4. Running averages (default decay value is `.9999`) of input step sizes updates.
-5. step size that is used for updating the input step sizes, default is 0.005. (called step size step size, or in short SSSS, it's a step size that is updated too during training like input step sizes)
+5. Step size that is used for updating the input step sizes, default is 0.005. (called step size step size, or in short SSSS, it's a step size that is updated too during training like input step sizes)

 Layer's weights, input step sizes and SSSS are all updated, each taking the next item in the list as their step size, where SSSS's step size is a constant, default is `0.0005`.
 For each update done, the derivatives are normalized like in ADAM's algorithm, just without the momentum part.